Microsoft Purview (formerly Azure Purview) deployment best practices

 If you're creating a plan to deploy Microsoft Purview and want to consider best practices as you develop your deployment strategy, then follow the article below.
 This guide outlines tasks can be completed in phases over the course of a month or more to develop your deployment process for Microsoft Purview.
 Even organizations who have already deployed Microsoft Purview can use this guide to ensure they're getting the most out of their investment.

-A well-planned deployment of your data governance platform, can give the following benefits:
+A well-planned deployment of your governance platform, can give the following benefits:

 - Better data discovery

 - Improved analytic collaboration

 - Maximized return on investment

 This guide provides insight on a full deployment lifecycle, from initial planning to a mature environment by following these stages: